The consequences of bankruptcy can have long-lasting effects and should not be taken lightly, but it can help people and businesses in debt.

 Bankruptcy is a complicated process that is accompanied by both positive and negative consequences.
 The consequences of bankruptcy should be taken seriously, and consulting a knowledgeable and qualified bankruptcy attorney like Charles W. Daff is paramount to a smooth and effective process.

-Charles W. Daff has nearly 40 years of experience and was granted the “Super Lawyer” award, which is given to the top 5% of Southern California attorneys.
-We are dedicated to serving our clients and will put your wellbeing above all else.
-If you are in the Santa Ana or greater Orange County area in California and are considering filing for bankruptcy, contact Charles W. Daff, Bankruptcy Attorney today.
+Charles W. Daff has nearly 43 years of experience and was granted the “Super Lawyer” award, which is given to the top 5% of Southern California attorneys.
+We are dedicated to serving our clients.
+If you reside in Orange County, Riverside County, San Bernardino County or Los Angeles County and are considering filing for bankruptcy, contact Charles W. Daff, Bankruptcy Attorney today.